 what are the valorant ranks?

 There are eight tiers to Valorant’s ranking system, starting with Iron and ending with Radiant.
-All tiers except Radiant have three sub-ranks within them, with rank one the lowest and rank three the highest.
-Therefore, if you exclude unranked, there are 22 ranks in Riot Games’ tactical shooter.
+All tiers except Radiant and Immortal have three sub-ranks within them, with rank one the lowest and rank three the highest.
+Therefore, if you exclude unranked, there are 20 ranks in Riot Games’ tactical shooter.

 how does the valorant ranking system work?

 Valorant’s ranking system works like most competitive games out there.
-You’ll need to complete 20 unrated matches before you even get the chance to play ranked and then once the mode is available, you can get on the grind.
+You’ll need to complete ten matches before you even get the chance to play ranked.
+Once the mode is available, you can get on the grind.

 Winning games is the most important factor when it comes to ranking up in Valorant, but at the beginning, while you play your placement matches, your personal performance is the biggest factor.
 However, unlike other competitive games, Valorant’s ranking system also takes into account how decisively you win or lose a match.
 Your KDA should not be your focus if you want to rank up.